cal-itp/data-analyses/ca_transit_speed_maps/README.md

 ## Ongoing Work

-The Cal-ITP team is working to share our derived datasets, including this vehicle speed and delay data, using the California Open Data Portal.
-In the interim, data is available upon request.
+The Cal-ITP team is working to share broader speed and delay data using the California Open Data Portal.

 ### Questions or Feedback?
 Please email hello@calitp.org